ivega16/E-Commerce-Store/README.md

 ## Description

 My motivation was to create a back-end for an ecommerce site.
 I built this project because of how prevalent internet retail has become across the globe.
 This problem solves diorganization when it comes to inventory.
-I learned how to configure a Express.js API to use Sequelize in order for it to interact with a MySQL databse.
+I learned how to configure a Express.js API to use Sequelize in order for it to interact with a MySQL database.

 ## Table of Contents (Optional)